5. Vector indexing#

 • equip the output object with the same set of attributes, or

-• take care only of some special attributes, such as names, if that makes sense.
+• take care only of a few special attributes, such as names, if that makes sense.

 Below we explore some common patterns; see also Section 1.3 of [65].